tonethar/IGME-330-Spring-2020/projects/project-2.md

 <a id="user-experience"/>

 ## V. User Experience
-- Usability:
+1) Usability:
   - the purpose of the app and how to use it should be obvious
   - users should be able to figure out how to use the app with minimal instruction
   - the app must run without errors
-- Text Content:
+2) Text Content:
   - title the app - in a &lt;title> element (this helps with bookmarking and search engines)
   - title the app - in an &lt;h1></h1> element, probably using an embedded font
   - if needed, instructions on how to use the app
   - if needed, use the `title` attribute of HTML elements to provide tooltips to the user
-- Controls:
+3) Controls:
+  - where appropriate, HTML controls should have labels with `for` attributes to make UI element selection easier
+  - be sure that the default settings of these controls results in an app that starts up in a visually pleasing state
   - Required Controls:
     - the controls that we added in the Audio Visualizer exercises (play/pause button and volume slideer )
     - a progress indicator - either in digital format such as `01:22` or as a graphical playhead or something non-standard